-One of the most important characteristics of bioflavonoids is that they are naturally occurring substances with no known toxicity level.
-Bioflavonoids are found in the white skin and segment parts of the citrus fruits: oranges, lemons and grapefruits.
-They are also found in cherries, blackberries, buckwheat and rosehips.
+One of the characteristics of bioflavonoids is that they are naturally occurring substances.
+Additionally, they have no known toxicity level.
+Furthermore, they are in the white skin and segment parts of the citrus fruits.
+Of course, these include oranges, lemons and grapefruits.
+As well, they are also in cherries, blackberries, buckwheat, and rosehips.

 Individuals who drink fruit juice may maintain adequate levels of Vitamin C. Still, they will be deficient in bioflavonoids.
 Do you take a synthetic Vitamin C supplement?
 Do they contain bioflavonoids?
 Probably not.
 The manufacturer adds them.

 Bioflavonoids occur with Vitamin C only in natural food sources.
 Recent research has indicated that all C supplements work more favorably with bioflavonoids.
 The best Vitamin C formulas will include bioflavonoids.

 First, Vitamin C is water soluble.
 Second, that means you need to take it every day.
 Third, look to food first.
 Finally, why not use a superior quality supplement?
 In light of the fact they are water soluble, you can take a Vitamin C or a Vitamin B with C. Moreover, Vitamin B is water soluble.
 In addition, they work well with Vitamin C. Finally, you can take these by themselves or as part of a multivitamin.
 Of course, the choice is yours.

 Of course there can be no doubt.
 The best Vitamin C supplements contain everything that occurs naturally with Vitamin C. Finally, this includes bioflavonoids.